oneapi-src/oneDAL/.github/ISSUE_TEMPLATE/documentation.md

 Include pointers to documents that are impacted.

 **Additional details**
-Provide detailed description of the expected changes in documentation and suggestions you have.
+Please provide a detailed description of the expected changes in documentation and any suggestions that you may have.